nkefeyan-22-26/green-talent-index/README.md

 ---

-## Honest limitations
+## Limitations

-This is a two-hour build.
-It is a demonstration of a method, not a finished labor-market study.
+This is a demonstration of a method, not a finished labor-market study.

 - **No projections.** The full design filters to occupations with flat or declining projected growth — workers with a *reason* to move.
 That's the third leg and it isn't here yet; the current filters find who *could* move, not who *would*.
 - **National only.** Electrician demand is intensely local.
 State-level OES data is the obvious next cut, and it's the same script with a different input file.